chrislaskey/internet.py/README.md

 by their full names (e.g. 'Monday'), or as the wildcard '*'.

 The default days range is '*', meaning it is active on all days.
-This is a valid range and can be added to any group. _Note_ adding the wildcard will overwrite current day ranges.
+This is a valid range and can be added to any group. __Note__ adding the wildcard will overwrite current day ranges.

-Examples:
+# Examples

 Add one day to a group
 	$ ./internet.py --add --day 'Tuesday'

 Empty all days in a group
 	$ ./internet.py --empty days --group 'work'

 Hours
 --------------------------------------------------------------------------------